muzizongheng/Python/Utility/Evernote2Blog/Readme.md

 ######"existedBlog"
 config you do not want to synced notes' title.
 If you add notes' title to this file, those notes can not be published to blog.
+After every note published successfully, utility will add note's title to this config file.

 ######"pingcfg"